AB-BLAST 3.0 is a powerful

 that encodes the integrated capabilities of all 5 search methods.

-If desired, the links can be renamed, as long as the original names appear as substrings
+If desired, these links can be renamed, as long as the original names appear as substrings

 within the new names.

-For instance, a link named ab-blastp will still invoke blasta
+For instance, a link named ab-blastp will still invoke the search program

 in its blastp operational mode.